LinkedEarth/LeapFROGS/slides/chapter6_01_docker,_binder.md

 Binder requires a only a few tweaks to your repository to get started.
 You will need to define the language, language version, and the packages used (and their versions for some languages).
 Together, this is called the environment.

-Binder will automate the container build using a free cloud resource called `MyBinder`.
+We will deploy the suite of Binder tools `myBinder` a free cloud resource.

 ---

 ## MyBinder

+The relationship between Binder and [BindHub](https://github.com/jupyterhub/binderhub) is analagous to that of Git and GitHub, wherein the _Hub wraps the tools in a nifty user interface.
+[MyBinder](https://mybinder.org/) is a widely used, free instance on BinderHub.

-MyBinder is a cloud resource that hosts containers.
+MyBinder is a Binder UI and cloud resource that hosts containers.
 The platform allows users to share scripts in online IDEs (eg. Rstudio), interactive notebooks, (eg. Jupyter), and web apps (eg. Shiny).

 ---